Outgoing German Chancellor Angela Merkel receives farewell military honors at 'Grand Tattoo' | DW | 02.12.2021

 "I would like to encourage you in the future to look at the world from other people's perspectives as well," she concluded.

-Merkel was the country's first East German chancellor and is also the first chancellor of post-war Germany to be seen off in Berlin.
+Merkel was the country's first East German chancellor and the first chancellor of post-war Germany to be seen off in Berlin.

 She chose the Ministry of Defense's Bendler Block complex for the ceremony.
 It is a place layered with history.
 Built as an office for the Imperial German Navy in 1914, it was enlarged by the Nazis and became the headquarters of a group of German officers who attempted to remove Adolf Hitler from power on July 20, 1944.
 The leaders of the conspiracy were executed in the courtyard, where a memorial to German resistance stands today.
 Since 1993, the complex has served as a secondary seat of the German Federal Ministry of Defence.

 Since the government and parliament moved from Bonn to Berlin in 1999, it has been the music, not the speeches, that have been best remembered.
 The music played by the military band is chosen by the person being honored and does not have to be marching music.
-In recent years German officials have ranged from jazz to rock in the requests.
+In recent years German officials' requests have ranged from jazz to rock.

 Merkel's choices were distinctly German, and they gained considerable attention for the insight they seemed to show into the woman behind the politician.